shiruken/hackintosh/README.md

 [FileVault](https://support.apple.com/en-us/HT204837) is used to encrypt the startup disk on your Hackintosh.
 Enabling it is entirely optional, but probably a good idea for the security conscious.
 Before turning on the feature, you will need to make sure that OpenCore is properly configured to interact with the encrypted drive.
 Follow the OpenCore Post-Install Guide to [prepare your config.plist file for use with FileVault](https://dortania.github.io/OpenCore-Post-Install/universal/security/filevault.html).

-The following changes were necessary:
+The following changes were made:

 * Misc
   * Boot